FuckingNode/fuckingnode.github.io/docs/manual/surrender.md

 ---

-You've now learn how to ensure your JavaScript project dies properly.
+You've now learnt how to ensure your JavaScript project dies properly.

 Next: Audit - how to make NodeJS security audits actually understandable.